cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/vms/Vm.rst

 getStorage
 ^^^^^^^^^^

-.. java:method::  Resource getStorage()
+.. java:method:: @Override  Resource getStorage()
    :outertype: Vm

-   Gets the storage device of the VM, that represents the VM image, allowing to check its capacity (in Megabytes) and usage.
+   Gets the storage device of the VM, which represents the VM image, allowing to check its capacity (in Megabytes) and usage.

    :return: the storage resource